Messy Vegan Cook

 Red rice vinegar is made from red yeast rice, a fermented rice with a deep reddish purple colour that's derived from the mould cultivated by the bacteria Monascus Purpureus.
 The flavour of the vinegar is yeasty and nutty with a tinge of anise and five spice, a distinctive flavour imparted by the cultured red rice.
 Combined with soy sauce, it's a hit.

-Please note red vinegar and red wine vinegar are not the same, and thus not interchangeable.
+Please note red vinegar and red wine vinegar are not the same.

 In the vegan cashew cheese recipe below, I've added additional red rice yeast for colouring, but this is wholly optional.
 I don't think it's particularly difficult to find (I got mine at Wing Yip in East Croydon), but I'm sure you'll have better luck in sourcing the vinegar (which should be available in most Chinese supermarkets).

-1. Combine the ingredients through to the red rice yeast, if using, and blend until most of the cashews are broken up and a paste begins to form.
-A few chunks are okay, or even desired – the texture adds to this dish.
+• If you have a high powered blender that holds small quantities, combine the ingredients through to the red rice yeast.
+Blend until the cashews are mostly broken up and a paste begins to form.
+A few chunks are okay.

-2. Slice the mushrooms lengthways into approximate ¼ inch slabs.
-Heat a grill pan to medium high heat and spray with enough oil to coat.
-Fry the mushroom pieces for about 2 minutes on each side, or until sear lines from the pan are visible.
+• Slice the mushrooms lengthways into approximate ¼ inch slabs.
+Heat a skillet or grill pan to medium high heat and drizzle some oil in.
+Fry the mushroom pieces for about 2 minutes on each side, or until they are lightly browned.

-3. Remove to a plate and sprinkle with a pinch or two of flaked salt.
-Scoop a liberal dollop or three of cashew cheese on each dish and serve immediately.
-The recipe makes plenty of of cashew cheese, so use the leftovers on crackers, toast, or mixed with pasta for a quick week night meal.
+• Remove to a plate and sprinkle with a pinch or two of flaked salt.
+Scoop a liberal dollop or three of the cashew paste on each dish, top with basil leaves, and serve immediately.

 Exit mobile version